Recession: PDP advises FG to allow free market economy

 “Besides, our party had cautioned against the increase in fuel price, which has impacted negatively on the disposable incomes of Nigerians.

-READ ALSO: RECESSION: It’s double blow on Nigerian workers – Ali, NLC chief

-“We however, insist that poor management and not the high cost of crude oil in the international market is responsible for high costs of domestic price of fuel,’’ he said.
+“We, however, insist that poor management and not the high cost of crude oil in the international market is responsible for high costs of the domestic price of fuel,’’ he said.

 Ologbondiyan also said the negative impact of the closure of Nigeria borders, without encouraging local production, and its effect on food production was a contributing factor.

-He urged the government to lift its restrictive policies, reduce taxes, state imposed prices and get more competent hands to tackle insecurity.
-(NAN)
+He urged the government to lift its restrictive policies, reduce taxes, state-imposed prices, and get more competent hands to tackle insecurity.